ztomasze/sdnd/Magic/arcane.md

 - affect a different target (including yourself)
 - produce a different spell effect
-- this spell or another one is inaccessible for days (or you even forget the spell entirely)
+- this spell or another one is inaccessible for days
 - take 1d6 damage per spell tier
 - deal damage to those around you
 - suffer some debilitating effect for a while